September 2018 was the first month of my travelling where I spent a full 4 weeks in one place, and it had a HUGE effect.

 - The grocery stores seem to range hugely in quality.
 Most seem little more than big warehouses with shelves, with exposed wiring in the ceilings, even the more well-known brands like Tesco.
 I eventually found a chain I liked called Prima though.

-- On that topic, most of Europe hasn’t seemed to discovered self-checkouts yet.
+- On that topic, most of Europe hasn’t seemed to have discovered self-checkouts yet.
 I didn’t see them anywhere in Norway, or anywhere I’ve been since Budapest.

 - Summer in Budapest is hot.
 Like, land-locked, 30+ degrees every day, covered in sweat hot.
 If you stay as far out of the city as I did then you’ll be doing a lot of walking, and arriving home super sweaty every day is just not ideal.